secdev/scapy/doc/scapy/installation.rst

 You need the following software packages in order to install Scapy on Windows:

   * `Python <http://www.python.org>`_: `python-2.5.4.msi <http://www.python.org/ftp/python/2.5.4/python-2.5.4.msi>`_.
 After installation, add ``C:\Python25`` and ``C:\Python25\Scripts`` to your PATH.
 I'm using Python 2.5.
 Scapy-win does not work with Python 2.4 or 2.6, because not all third-party extensions on this page are available for them.
-  * `Scapy-win2 <http://hg.secdev.org/scapy-win2>`_: `latest version from the Mercurial repository <http://hg.secdev.org/scapy-win2/archive/tip.zip>`_.
-Unzip the archive, open a command prompt in that directroy and run "python setup.py install".
+  * `Scapy <http://www.secdev.org/projects/scapy/>`_: `latest version from the Mercurial repository <http://scapy.net>`_.
+Unzip the archive, open a command prompt in that directory and run "python setup.py install".
   * `pywin32 <http://python.net/crew/mhammond/win32/Downloads.html>`_: `pywin32-214.win32-py2.5.exe <http://surfnet.dl.sourceforge.net/sourceforge/pywin32/pywin32-214.win32-py2.5.exe>`_
   * `Wireshark <http://www.wireshark.org/>`_: `Wireshark download page <http://www.wireshark.org/download.html>`_.
 If you get WinPcap installation errors on Windows 7, please run the installation program in "Vista compatibility" mode.
 You might want to choose "[x] Start WinPcap service 'NPF' at startup", so that non-privileged users can sniff, especially under Vista and Windows 7.
   * `pypcap <http://code.google.com/p/pypcap/>`_: `pcap-1.1-scapy-20090720.win32-py25.exe <http://www.secdev.org/projects/scapy/files/pcap-1.1-scapy-20090720.win32-py2.5.exe>`_.
 This is a *special version for Scapy*, as the original leads to some timing problems.
 Now works on Vista and Windows 7, too.
 Under Vista/Win7 please right-click on the installer and choose "Run as administrator".